paulohgodinho/unity-ci-system/README.md

  ```

  ### Authoring Steps
  To create a new step, the user can duplicate the file `steps/sampleStep.go` and start from there.
-All steps are required to fullfill the interface `base/stepInterface` requirements, two functions only: `Execute` and `StepData`
+All steps are required to fullfill the interface `base/stepInterface` requirements, two functions only: `Execute` and `StepData` need to be implemented

  Sample step code:
  ```go